FuneralSuits18/system-design-101/README.md

 3. Caching static contents
 4. Encrypting and decrypting SSL communications

+Nginx is called a reverse proxy because it acts as an intermediary server between clients and backend servers, intercepting responses from the backend servers and forwarding them to the appropriate clients.

 ### What are the common load-balancing algorithms?

+A load balancer is a software or hardware device that keeps any one server from becoming overloaded.
+A load balancing algorithm is the logic that a load balancer uses to distribute network traffic between servers (an algorithm is a set of predefined rules).

+There are two primary approaches to load balancing.
+Dynamic load balancing uses algorithms that take into account the current state of each server and distribute traffic accordingly.
+Static load balancing distributes traffic without making these adjustments.
+Some static algorithms send an equal amount of traffic to each server in a group, either in a specified order or at random.

 The diagram below shows 6 common algorithms.